MadameElfarran/juniperup/Full Update Notes.md

 ## Latest: 1.3
 ### New:
 + Added various QoL & Performance mods
++ Created a brief infographic in the KEY page explaining some mods
 + Replaced NOTES with BACK-BURNER mod
 + QUICKMENU, a dedicated GUI for macro commands / keys
 - Removed FIGURA in favor of SKINSHUFFLE functions